ThomasArts/tricky-supervisor/README.md

 Wow, that's a surprise.
 We did hit a very rare error, after 5 million calls to gui:digits() the server crashed.

+## Rare errors

+But if the error is so rare, how then did it hit it twice in 5 seconds?
+Actually, did the test take 5 seconds at all, probably not on your new machine.

+Still, the supervision tree should restart the crashing process and since it happens very seldomly, **why then would it actually crash the supervisor itself in order to kill the application?**

+The reason is: gui and clock depend on each other.
+In fact, the clock process is the one that crashes, but it takes the gui with it.
+This is due to the fact that the gui calls the clock.
+If the clock crashes, the gui crashes and that is together 2 crashes within 5 seconds.

+**I guess this is a common pitfall and you need to inspect your application for it.** Make sure that the children of the supervision tree are independent.
+Use code inspection or a QuickCheck model for doing so.